jorgeribeiro/wedding-rsvp/README.md

 Built with Express.js and Firebase Cloud Functions.
 Invitations are saved in Firebase Cloud Firestore.firebase
 ## Setting up
-Setup instructions copied and adapted from https://github.com/firebase/functions-samples/tree/main/quickstarts/big-ben
+Setup instructions copied and adapted from [Firebase SDK for Cloud Functions Quickstart](https://github.com/firebase/functions-samples/tree/main/quickstarts/big-ben)
 ### 1. Clone this repo

 Clone or download this repo.